gideongoddard/kibworth-osteopaths-v2/src/pages/blog/book-review-perimenopause-menopause.md

 My book reviews are written to help you better understand and nurture your physical body.
 I hope you enjoy reading them, and if you have any books to suggest, I would be very interested to [hear about them](mailto:info@kibworthosteopaths.co.uk).

-### Book Review: The Definitive Guide to the Perimenopause & Menopause, Dr Louise Newsom
+### Book Review: The Definitive Guide to the Perimenopause & Menopause, Dr Louise Newson

 ---